freetom/CheaPhone-Server/README.md

 # CheaPhone-Server
 Server for the CheaPhone android application

-Cheaphone is also called BestOffer [original name] especially in the comments in code.
+Cheaphone is also called BestOffer [original name] especially in the code.

 Designed to work with GNU/Linux but I think could be easily adapted to Windows

     Copyright 2014 Bortoli Tomas

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by